 An important advancement in the development of offshore wind in the Gulf of Mexico is an action laid out in Louisiana's Climate Action Plan that includes a goal of adding 5 gigawatts of offshore wind generation by 2035.
 Further, the LPSC has asked utilities to evaluate the costs and benefits of offshore wind in order to ensure every available technology is analyzed in long term resource planning initiatives.
-To advance this opportunity, in September 2022, ELL announced a Memorandum of Understanding ("MOU") with Diamond Offshore Wind regarding the evaluation and potential early development of wind power generation in the Gulf.
+To advance this opportunity, in September 2022, ELL announced a Memorandum of Understanding ("MOU") with Diamond Offshore Wind regarding the evaluation and potential early development of wind power generation in the Gulf of Mexico.
 The MOU provides the framework toward future development of potential demonstration projects and in the near term will focus on the evaluation of grid interconnection to determine the optimal size and locations of future projects.
 This will be ELL's first step in understanding feasibility of projects.
 As part of this work, ELL will grow internal knowledge and build partnerships with external experts to understand costs in order to fully undertake a cost benefit analysis.
+In March 2023, ELL announced an MOU with RWE, AG which also seeks to explore such development opportunities in the Gulf of Mexico.